AELP 7 – Smelling The Roses

 Enjoy this advanced English listening practice lesson video featuring me speaking at faster-than-native speed that will help you understand English speakers, and let us know what you think in the comments!

-(As you learn how to improve English listening skills with this advanced English listening practice lesson, practice speaking along with it using our customizable fluency-training video player!
+(As you learn how to improve English listening skills with this advanced lesson, practice English speaking along with it using our customizable fluency-training video player!
 Select the speed of the video, the amount of spacing between speech sections, and the the number of times each speech section repeats.
 You can also click on a speech section in the transcript to jump to that part of the video to help you understand native English speakers.)

 Well, hello out there in YouTube land.